i-am-phi/geometor/pages/03.projects/01.explorer/article.md

 ---

 **GEOMETOR Explorer** is an essential tool of the GEOMETOR Project.
+The goal is to establish a system for generating constructive geometric figures and finding instance of golden sections.

+All of the learning within GEOMETOR should be embodied within explorer.

 ===